 Crows survive on a great variety of plants and small animals.
 They can be a nuisance to the farmer for eating corn and grains but they also help the farmers by eating insects and pests.

 Types of Crow

-Coming to the question, what is the scientific name of crow?
+Coming to the question, what is the scientific name of a crow?
 Well, each type of crow has a unique scientific name.
 The different types of crows are enumerated below with their scientific names.

-Nesting Facts about crow are as follows.
+Nesting Facts about crows are as follows.